 A change in approach to dilapidations claims is therefore likely in the future, as post-Covid cases work their way through the court system in the coming months.
 As in so many other areas, the pandemic has accelerated long-term trends and forced the surveying and legal professions to come up with constructive solutions.

-This article was featured in EG Magazine on the 9th October 2022 (reproduced with their permission).
+This article was featured in EG Magazine on the 9th of October 2021 (reproduced with their permission).

 Please email email@example.com if you require any assistance or would like further information.